Government and industry response to the Grenfell fire

 Additionally, two independent investigations related to the tragedy were announced: the Grenfell Tower Public Inquiry to examine the circumstances leading up to and surrounding the fire, and the Review of Building Regulations and Fire Safety which was led by led by Dame Judith Hackitt and focused particularly on higher risk residential buildings.

-While the first is still ongoing, Dame Judith’s final report Building a Safer Future (see link below) was published in May 2018.
+The Public Inquiry is still ongoing, whilst Dame Judith’s final report Building a Safer Future (see link below) was published in May 2018.
 The report covers six broad areas; regulation and guidance; roles and responsibilities; competence, process, compliance and enforcement; residents’ voice and raising concerns; and quality assurance and products.
 It found that the current regulatory system for ensuring fire safety in high-rise and complex buildings is effectively not fit for purpose.
-Dame Hackitt’s call to action will require a universal shift in culture which will impact greatly on the FM sector.
+The Conservative government has committed to implementing and legislating for all recommendations of the Hackitt Review and the first phase of independent inquiry; this will require a fundamental shift in culture which will impact greatly on the FM sector.